nus-cs2103-AY2021S1/tp/docs/team/sc-arecrow.md

     `StudentRecordList` as a data structure that supports the controlled addition and editing of student records.
 This was challenging as it required an in-depth analysis of design alternatives (discussion found in the [developer guide](../DeveloperGuide.md#studentrecordlist)) to how the `StudentRecord` and `StudentRecordList` classes should be implemented.
-    * Credits: The design of `StudentRecordList` was inspired by the design of `UniquePersonList` in AB3.
+    * Credits: Design inspired by `UniquePersonList` in AB3.

 * **New Feature:** Added the ability to mark a student's attendance, or all students' attendances at once, in a particular session.